digitalocean/k8s-adoption-journey/docs/getting-started/setting-up-a-digital-ocean-kubernetes-cluster.md

-# Setting up a DOKS cluster
+# Setting up a Digital Ocean Kubernetes Cluster (DOKS)

 This section will show you how to create a DOKS cluster using the `doctl` CLI.